kukuu/Technopedia/README.md

 ### Hadoop data lake

 A Hadoop data lake is a data management platform comprising one or more Hadoop clusters.
-It is used principally to process and store nonrelational data, such as log files, internet clickstream records, sensor data, JSON objects, images and social media posts.
+It is used principally to process and store non-relational data, such as log files, internet clickstream records, sensor data, JSON objects, images and social media posts.

 ## JavaScript primitives